gokulm/BoltOn/docs/index.md

 		}
 	}

+** Note: **
 Use the BoltOnOptions' extension method like BoltOnEFModule to attach the other modules.
 Each and every module calls other extension methods to attach their own dependent modules.

 TightenBolts()
 --------------
-This extension method does the following:

-* It scans all the `IBootstrapperPostRegistrationTask` in the assemblies collection formed by BoltOn() and executes them.
+This extension method scans all the `IBootstrapperPostRegistrationTask` in the assemblies collection formed by BoltOn() and executes them.

-* In case if you want to run any task that involves resolving dependencies, like seeding data using any of the registered DbContexts, implement `IBootstrapperPostRegistrationTask`.
+To run any task that involves resolving dependencies, like seeding data using any of the registered DbContexts, implement `IBootstrapperPostRegistrationTask`.

 Example: